 It is composed of its position and distance transform function value.

-- Position in polar coordinates: - r: radius normalized to the maximum distance to the skeleton centroid. - $-\theta$: angle normalized to the direction of the maximum elongation of the skeleton - Distance Transform function value: - dt: normalized to the maximum value in the skeleton
+- Position in polar coordinates: - r: radius normalized to the maximum distance to the skeleton centroid.Efficient and Stable Skeleton Computation using the Voronoi Tessellation - $-\theta$: angle normalized between 0 and 1.